 Like many who are a part of the Credit Card Pay Off Plan, Fred gets a ton of value with the weekly video calls.
 He calls them his “money therapy.”

 Fred and Rich dream of retiring from their high-stress jobs to their vacation home in Fort Lauderdale.
-Thanks to the Credit Card Pay Off Plan and the Debt Lasso Method for showing them how to pay off credit card debt fast, they’re dream gets closer every day.
+Thanks to the Credit Card Pay Off Plan and the Debt Lasso Method for showing them how to pay off credit card debt fast, their dream gets closer every day.

 Hear more about Fred (and Rich’s) story here: